xozi/modbot/README.md

             ├── "days"
 </pre>

+Profiles
 ### Profile
-Profiles are embed messages with details about the user:
+Profiles are embed messages with details about the user.
+The /fetchprofile command will foward the most recent profile from the #modbot-log channel, which will hold all profiles on punished users.

-Flags: Quick information to check against for active punishment.
-This includes ban, mute, timeout, in server, or quarantine. (more to be added)
+Flags: Quick information to check against for active punishment should be added.
+This includes ban, mute, timeout, in server, or quarantine. (more to be added).

 ### Punishment
+The /punish command will be utilized to add, remove or edit a punishment on a user.

+How punishments will be handled will depend on whether they're given a time and duration.
-For temporary punishments, workers are to be generated and given a clone of mpsc sender to communicate when it's finished based on Unicode time of completion in the database.
+For temporary punishments, DB_Handler workers are to be generated and given a clone of mpsc sender to communicate when it's finished based on Unicode time of completion in the database.
 Permanent punishments can be achieved by omitting a duration.

-Note: Flags should be triggered indicating an active punishment or removed afterwards.
+Note: Flags should be triggered indicating an active punishment or removed afterwards, to be displayed on the moderation profile of the user.

 **Note**: Ideas for the DB structure are not yet completely figured out, personally I'm not very apt with SQL or Postgres so this will be under major remake once the rest of the bot is created.